What is the major difference between cleaning and disinfecting your home?

 Eco-friendly Bathroom Cleaner With Sweet Orange & Lemon Essential Oil

 Eco-friendly Laundry Detergent With Geranium & Lavender Essential Oil

 Eco-friendly All Surface Cleaner With Ylang Ylang & Lavender Essential Oil

 Eco-friendly Glass Cleaner With Patchouli & Lavender Essential Oil

-Disinfecting, on the other hand, kills germs, bacteria, and viruses that are not visible to naked eyes.
+Disinfecting, on the other hand, kills germs, bacteria, and viruses that are not visible to the eyes.
 These harsh chemicals are tested and known to disinfect all kinds of surfaces in no time.
 Following are some of the widely used chemicals:

 - Isopropyl Alcohol